 - whether contractors performing services for PBGC are in compliance with PBGC's acquisition policies and contractual requirements.

 CCRD also serves as the agency liaison for audits conducted by PBGC's Office of Inspector General and the Government Accountability Office and is responsible for administering PBGC's Management Controls Program.
-The Director of CCRD is Martin Boehm.
+The Acting Director of CCRD is Franklin Pace.

 - The Corporate Investments Department (CID) provides investment management services for plans trusteed by the PBGC and for assets managed by the Corporation.
 The Chief Investment Officer is John Greenberg.